bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 ## Image downloader

 Downloader initiates the HTTP GET request and checks that file is not too big.
-It returns body of the response as `io.ReadCloser`.
+It returns response body as `io.ReadCloser`.

 ```go
 type Downloader interface {